zpainter/iassist/content/about/regional-report-1996-1997-united-states.md

 Fynnette Eaton was guest editor of a special issue of the American Archivist (Spring 1995), Vol. 58, no. 2, focusing on case studies concerned with electronic records.
-The special included a an article by Peggy Adams, \"Punch Card Records: Precursors of Electronic Records,\" pp. 182-201.
-It also included an article by Tom Brown, \"The Freedom of Information Act in the Information Age: The Electronic Challenge to the People\'s Right to Know,\" pp. 202-211.
+The special included a an article by Peggy Adams, "Punch Card Records: Precursors of Electronic Records," pp. 182-201.
+It also included an article by Tom Brown, "The Freedom of Information Act in the Information Age: The Electronic Challenge to the People's Right to Know," pp. 202-211.

-Peggy Adams co-authored an article, \"The Government Information Locator
+Peggy Adams co-authored an article, "The Government Information Locator
-Service: Origins and Potential,\" Journal of Government Information, Vol. 23, no. 4 (July/August 1996), pp. 453-462 and Vol. 23, no 5/6, pp.
+Service: Origins and Potential," Journal of Government Information, Vol. 23, no. 4 (July/August 1996), pp. 453-462 and Vol. 23, no 5/6, pp.
 747-748.

-Tom Brown published an article based on his IASSIST presentation in Quebec, \"Myth or Reality: Is There A Generational Gap Among Electronic Records Archivists?\" Archivaria (Spring 1996), pp. 234-243.
+Tom Brown published an article based on his IASSIST presentation in Quebec, "Myth or Reality: Is There A Generational Gap Among Electronic Records Archivists?"
+Archivaria (Spring 1996), pp. 234-243.

 Mark Conrad returned in June from teaching in the archival studies program at University College Dublin (Ireland) as a Fulbright Scholar.